DnSClub/DNS-Transaction-Challenge-2024/README.md

 bank_verify(account_id: str, subject: str, first_arg: str, second_arg="")
 #Bank Verifications take Account ID, String Inputs's ("NAME", "CODE", "PASS")
 #and then the corresponding verifications and will return if the Account ID
-#is accociated with the correspoing name/transaction code/password.
+#is associated with the corresponding name/transaction code/password.
 #Use First Arg for: First Name.
 Transaction Code, Password.
 #Use Secont Arg for: Last Name.
 Will return a string status